Chart Color Schemes

 Bendigo Surrounds - South lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Bendigo Surrounds - South's population was around 9,037 as of Nov 2025.
-This figure reflects an increase of 693 people since the 2021 Census, which reported a population of 8,344 people.
-The change is inferred from ABS estimates: 8,971 in June 2024 and an additional 129 validated new addresses since the Census date.
-This results in a density ratio of 11.3 persons per square kilometer.
-Bendigo Surrounds - South's growth of 8.3% since the 2021 census exceeded the SA4 region (5.9%) and non-metro areas, indicating strong population growth.
-Interstate migration contributed approximately 65.8% to overall population gains recently.
+Bendigo Surrounds - South's population was approximately 9,037 as of November 2025.
+This figure represents an increase of 693 people, equivalent to an 8.3% growth since the 2021 Census which reported a population of 8,344.
+The change is inferred from the estimated resident population of 8,971 in June 2024 and an additional 129 validated new addresses since the Census date.
+This results in a population density ratio of 11.3 persons per square kilometer.
+Bendigo Surrounds - South's growth rate exceeded that of the SA4 region (5.9%) and the non-metro area, indicating it as a growth leader in the region.
+Interstate migration contributed approximately 65.8% to overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For un-covered areas, it utilises VIC State Government's Regional/LGA projections from 2023 with adjustments made via weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses the VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future projections anticipate exceptional growth, placing the area in the top 10 percent of national regional areas.
-By 2041, the area is expected to expand by 4,501 persons, recording a gain of 49.1% over the 17 years.
+Future projections anticipate exceptional growth, placing the area in the top 10 percent of national regional areas, with an expected expansion of 4,501 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 49.1% over the 17 years.

 Frequently Asked Questions - Population